 In September 2017, the City of Hamilton conducted a voluntary City-wide employee survey called, Our People Survey.
-This confidential survey will be conducted again in the Fall of 2020 and 2023 allowing the City to assess our progress and gain new insights into our strengths as well as future improvement opportunities that will impact performance and employee engagement.
+This confidential survey will be conducted again in the Fall of 2020 and 2023 allowing us to gain new insights into our strengths as well as future improvement opportunities that will impact performance and employee engagement.

 The survey’s objective is to collect meaningful feedback from employees that will help us to:

 - Resulting in higher levels of performance and employee engagement which will increase the public’s trust and confidence in our City’s government.